wh0cares1/wh0cares1.github.io/_posts/2024-09-24-javascript.md

 # JavaScript Execution Context
 ## Event Loop
 - The event loop continuously monitors the Call Stack and the Callback Queue.
 If the call stack is empty, the event loop executes the first task in the callback queue.
+- Workflow:
+    - JavaScript executes synchronous code and adds functions to the call stack.
+    - The browser's Web APIs support asynchronous functions (such as setTimeout and fetch).
+    - Once the asynchronous task is completed, the relevant callback is added to the callback queue.
+    - The event loop checks whether the call stack is empty.
+If it is, the next job from the callback queue is moved to the call stack and executed.
+    - If any microtasks are available, they are executed before the next callback in the queue.

 ### Call Stack
 - JavaScript is a single threaded programming language, which means it has a single Call Stack.
 Therefore, it can do one thing at a time.